Saraswati Vidyardhi: Academics

 Vidyardhi holds an MA in Music from Andhra University.
 She was awarded a PhD in Music for her thesis, "The Unique Style and Personality of 'Padmabhushan', 'Sangita Kalanidhi' Dr Sripada Pinakapani."

-Vidyardhi served as the Chairperson of the Board of Studies at Andhra University from 2008 to 2014.
+Vidyardhi served as the chairperson of the Board of Studies at Andhra University from 2008 to 2014.
 She served as a selection committee member for several universities including Rajiv Gandhi University of Knowledge Technologies, Sri Padmavathi Mahila Visvavidyalayam, and Andhra University.
-At present, she is a Professor in the Department of Music at Andhra University and has been guiding research scholars for over a decade.
+At present, she is a professor and Head in the Department of Music at Andhra University and has been guiding research scholars for over a decade.

 Research articles

 Vidyardhi has authored sixteen research papers and presented ten of them at various national and international seminars and conferences on music.
 Eight of her research papers have been published in reputed music journals, including the Journal of The Music Academy.
 She has chaired sessions music conferences and was a resource officer at several workshops.
 She has given many lecture-demonstrations on Carnatic music.